jpdias/node-red-contrib-self-healing/README.md

 Provides a heartbeat probe for MQTT and HTTP.
 For HTTP an endpoint must be provided, for MQTT an `MQTT in` node should be connected.

+### :package: timing-check

+Checks for timing issues on data inputs.
+There are 3 outputs that refer to data comming on expected time, too slow or too fast.
+A frequency in seconds along with a margin (float: 0-1) should be provided.

 ## Todo Nodes

 ### :package: device-registry